Skip to main content

 111 online is for people aged 5 and over.
 Call 111 if you need help for a child under 5.

-Answer questions about your symptoms on the website and we will tell you what to do next.
+Answer questions about your symptoms on the website or in the NHS App and you will be told what to do next.

 Find out how 111 online works in detail.